 Kathryn Jones-Pisano is the principal flutist for the Maybrook Wind Ensemble and treasurer of the MWE.
-Kathryn is a retired literacy teacher who now works as a library clerk at New Paltz Middle School.
+Kathryn is a retired literacy teacher.
 While continuing to “dabble” with the piano after high school, Kathryn did not play her flute for nearly three decades; at the urging of her church organist, she returned to playing in church on Sundays, but six years ago, she began looking for greater challenges and began ensemble playing.
 She now revels in playing with the Maybrook Wind Ensemble and The Party of Four flute quartet.
-As well, Kathryn plays piccolo with the New York State Guard 89th Division Band.
+As well, Kathryn plays piccolo and flute with the 89th Army Band New York State Guard.
 She wants everyone to know that you never lose your musical talents, and she encourages everyone to dust off those instruments and join us at the Maybrook Wind Ensemble in making joyful music.

 I was already in my forties, musically only a singer (choral and folk), when I realized my true voice was the soprano saxophone – at least as played by Paul Winter.
 He recommended a teacher for me (Paul Cohen), and I have loved the sound of my vintage curved soprano ever since.
 Band composers (darn it!) rarely score for soprano sax, so I am lucky to be able to cover trumpet, cornet, and oboe parts with the Maybrook Wind Ensemble.
 I also play alto with the Pine Bush Community Band and the SUNY New Paltz Symphonic Band.